Undergraduate Certificate in Project Management

 Daily Starts

-- Manage a project through all phases of the project's life cycle
+- Managing a project through all phases of its life cycle

-- Apply best practices to manage complex projects with responsiveness and adaptability
+- Applying best practices to manage complex projects

-- Use a proven problem-solving framework to generate potential solutions for effective decision making
+- Using a proven problem-solving framework for effective decision making

-Students will complete the following 3-credit courses to earn an Undergraduate Certificate in Project Management.
+Students will complete the following courses to earn the Undergraduate Certificate in Project Management

 PMN-101 Principles of Management